-9.2 Activating low power mode handling for J-Link
+11.2 Activating low power mode handling for J-Link

 While usually the J-Link DLL handles communication losses as errors, there is a possibility to enable low power mode handling in the J-Link DLL, which puts the DLL into a less restrictive mode (low-power handling mode) when it comes to such loss-cases.
-The lowpower handling mode is disabled by default to allow the DLL to react on target communication breakdowns but this behavior is not desired when debugging cases where the target is unresponsive temporarily.
+The low-power handling mode is disabled by default to allow the DLL to react on target communication breakdowns but this behavior is not desired when debugging cases where the target is unresponsive temporarily.
 How the low-power mode handling mode is enabled, depends on the debug environment.

-Please refer to SEGGER Wiki: Getting Started with Various IDEs for instructions on how to enable low power mode handling in different IDEs.
+Please refer to SEGGER Wiki: Low power mode handling for instructions on how to enable low power mode handling.

-9.3 Restrictions
+11.3 Restrictions